twalker/content-edible/readme.md

 ### Goals:

 - Expose a more discoverable api for contentEditable's [execCommand](https://developer.mozilla.org/en-US/docs/Rich-Text_Editing_in_Mozilla)
-- Basic functionality to be controlled with a DIY WYSIWYG toolbar
+- Basic functionality to be controlled by a DIY WYSIWYG toolbar
 - No dependencies
 - Under 5k